 How to get better sleep, mental health, anxiety over not getting enough sleep & the ultimate sleep diet

 For people who skimped on sleep on a regular basis, the pandemic killed the glamorizing of not getting enough sleep.
 Before COVID, subsisting on very little sleep was (sometimes) a badge of honor, a proud announcement of our loyalty to our job or being a better parent.
-But a year into the pandemic, sleeping disorders and mental health challenges have skyrocketed around the world.
-When we can’t sleep, we blame it on the stress of not knowing what’s coming next – and rightfully so.
+But 3 years into the world of COVID, sleeping disorders and mental health challenges have skyrocketed around the world.

 If you’re struggling with sleep, you’re not alone.
 But there are things you can do to help yourself.
-From the comfort of your own home.
 We’ve scoured the internet for research articles and expert sleep advice to help you find the answers you’re looking for to improve your sleep.

 Want to dream with Post Malone?
 ‘Sleep Remixes’ are now a thing